 ![](combined_map_disc_20220511.pdf)

 \footnotesize \textbf{Figure 3.} Predicted suitability maps and discrimination ability of SDMs.
-(A) Maps display areas where predicted suitability is greater than the maximum-sensitivity-specificity thresholds for each model (GTGR Current: 0.4440, BTGR Current: 0.4780, GTGR Historic: 0.4635, BTGR Historic: 0.3935).
+(A) Maps display areas where predicted suitability is greater than the maximum-sensitivity-specificity thresholds for each model [great-tailed grackle (GTGR) Current: 0.4440, boat-tailed grackle (BTGR) Current: 0.4780, great-tailed grackle (GTGR) Historic: 0.4635, boat-tailed grackle (BTGR) Historic: 0.3935].
 Darker shaded regions are predictions made using the historic environment (Historic and Current Backcast) and lighter regions are predictions made using the current environment (Historic Forecast and Current).
-The northern edge of BTGR range is expanded in a map insert for clarity.
+The northern edge of the boat-tailed grackle range is expanded in a map insert for clarity.
 Overall, the areas of lighter color indicate changes in habitat availability from 1979-2019, as predicted by each model.
-(B) The ability of each model to predict the presence or absence of BTGR (blues) or GTGR (reds) using Cohen’s kappa (agreement between presence or absence classification for model and true presence or absence) and AUC (area under the sensitivity-specificity curve).
+(B) The ability of each model to predict the presence or absence of boat-tailed grackles (blues) or great-tailed grackles (reds) using Cohen’s kappa (agreement between presence or absence classification for model and true presence or absence) and AUC (area under the sensitivity-specificity curve).
 The models were tested using either test data excluded from the training data set (historic and current predictions) or test data from the opposing temporal period (backcast and forecast predictions).
 Error bars signify one standard deviation in the values across 10 replicates.
-The high values of BTGR Historic, Current Backcast, and Current, and GTGR Historic and Current indicate that these models are accurate, while the lower values of BTGR Historic Forecast and GTGR Historic Forecast and Current Backcast indicate BTGR Historic and GTGR Historic and Current models have poor transferability.
+The high values of the boat-tailed grackle Historic, Current Backcast, and Current, and the great-tailed grackle Historic and Current models indicate that these models are accurate, while the lower values of the boat-tailed grackle Historic Forecast and the great-tailed grackle Historic Forecast and Current Backcast models indicate that the boat-tailed grackle Historic and the great-tailed grackle Historic and Current models have poor transferability.

 \normalsize

-## Habitat Availability
+## Hypothesis 1: Habitat Availability

-We first compared how habitat availability has changed for BTGR and GTGR by predicting habitat suitability across each species range using environmental data from 1979 and 2019.
+We compared how habitat availability has changed for the boat-tailed grackle and the great-tailed grackle by predicting habitat suitability across each species range using environmental data from 1979 and 2019 (analysis 1).
 We validated these predictions using presence-absence data set aside from the current and historic datasets.
-If habitat availability was the most important factor in determining the range dynamics of either species, then the current models should be sufficient to predict the expected range dynamics, the current and historic models should agree on the locations of suitable habitat, and the current models should be transferable to the historic dataset.
-Alternatively, if changes in habitat preference or connectivity were important for the species range dynamics, the current and historic models should disagree and be mutually non-transferrable.
+If habitat availability was an important factor in determining the range dynamics of either species, then the current models should be sufficient to predict the expected range dynamics, the current and historic models should agree on the locations of suitable habitat, and the current models should be transferable to the historic dataset.
+Alternatively, if changes in habitat associations or connectivity were important for the species range dynamics, the current and historic models should disagree and be mutually non-transferrable.